leouax/attestationstation/README.md

 *An ETHOnline 2024 project*

 Attest to or review the safety and quality of a memecoin, defi protocol, or website.
-Think TrustPilot, but for anything hosted online on https
+Think TrustPilot, but for anything on https

 To try it out, go [here](https://attestationstation.vercel.app)